esfand/printit/completeablefuture.md

-<h1>Java 8: Definitive guide to CompletableFuture</h1>
+<h1>Java 8: Guide to CompletableFuture</h1>

-<p>Java 8 is coming so it's time to study new features.
-While Java 7 and
-Java 6 were rather minor releases, version 8 will be a big step forward.
+Java 8 is coming so it's time to study new features.
+While Java 7 and Java 6 were rather minor releases, version 8 will be a big step forward.
 Maybe even too big?
 Today I will give you a thorough explanation of new abstraction in JDK 8 - <code>CompletableFuture&lt;T&gt;</code>.